nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to or involving composition, especially from diverse components.

-### Expanded Definition and Usage\nNanocomposite films are pivotal in modern technology due to their superior performance characteristics achieved through the incorporation of nanoparticles.
+### Expanded Definition and Usage:
+Nanocomposite films are pivotal in modern technology due to their superior performance characteristics achieved through the incorporation of nanoparticles.
 These films are not only lighter and stronger than traditional materials but also offer enhanced capabilities such as increased thermal resistance, improved electrical conductivity, and superior barrier properties.
 In packaging applications, nanocomposite films contribute to longer shelf life and better protection of contents.
 In the electronics sector, they enable the development of ultra-thin, flexible, and lightweight devices.
 Additionally, in the biomedical field, these films are used for developing advanced medical devices and implants with controllable release properties and enhanced biocompatibility.